 - Go to TEP Application Link

-- Select current term.
+- Select the current term.

-- Complete application and submit.
+- Complete an application and submit.

-A confirmation email will be sent to the student upon successful submission of the online TEP application.
+A confirmation email will be sent to the student upon the successful submission of the online TEP application.

 Step 1: Students must complete the online TEP application.
 This should be completed within the first 3 weeks of the semester, once a student becomes eligible.
 Refer to Question #1 for the requirements for TEP Admission.